bsomeshwer/MyWorld/README.md

     2. World::searchCountry('xx');

 Where the parameter 'xx' is some search string.
 You can search the countries by search string.
+If search string is not provided then all country names will be returned.

+    3. World::continents();

+This will return all continents names.

+    4. World::oceans();

+This will return all ocean name in the world.